-I have put together this extensive guide of Zillie Falls including how to get there, everything to see and do whilst you’re there, tips on the best time to visit, and a bit about the Zille Falls Trail.
+I have put together this extensive guide to Zillie Falls including how to get there, everything to see and do whilst you’re there, and the best time to visit.

-Zillie Falls can be found near the town of Millaa Millaa in Atherton Tablelands in Queensland, Australia.
+Zillie Falls is located near the town of Millaa Millaa in Atherton Tablelands in Queensland, Australia.

-Zillie Falls is approximately a 100km drive southwest of Cairns, taking around 1 hour and 45 minutes to reach these falls.
+It’s approximately a 100km drive southwest of Cairns, taking around 1 hour and 45 minutes to reach these falls.

 When you reach Wooroonooran National Park, the falls are located just east of the Bluff Forest Reserve and it’s the middle set of falls along the Waterfall Circuit.